AyamiKaze/PAC_TEXT_TOOLS/README.md

 Some tools to dump and rebuild TEXT.DAT from pac.
 Some codes I copy from number201724.
 ## ATTENTION !
-You must follow the GNU lincene!
+YOU MUST FOLLOW THE GNU LICENSE!
 create by soratane.
 2019/04/03
 ## ---UPDATE---